All You Need to Know Before Attending your Dentistry Interview in the UK

 When you’re asked this question, you want to sound enthusiastic and knowledgeable about why you have thought long and hard about diving into a career in dentistry.

-Dentistry is a branch of healthcare where you can be in the front lines leading the process of prevention, diagnosis and treatment.
+Dentistry is a branch of healthcare where you can be on the front lines leading the prevention, diagnosis and treatment process.
 You must show that you understand the distinct differences between medicine and dentistry.
 This can be demonstrated by applying what you saw in your work experience at the dental clinic.
-Some people grow up observing a dentist in the family, others arrange shadowing sessions with a local dentist and so on.
+Some people grow up observing a dentist in the family, while others arrange shadowing sessions with a local dentist.
 It’s important not to be negative by putting down a career as a general doctor; instead, you should focus on the positives of dentistry.
 We’ll compare the two careers later on.
-Working in healthcare means that you must be ethical and moral in your approach, while still having the end goal as what is in the best interest of the patient.
+Working in healthcare means that you must be ethical and moral in your approach while still having the end goal as what is in the patient's best interest.

-A dental student will need to be creative, yet logical and constructive in their approach.
+Dental students must be creative yet logical and constructive in their approach.
 Dentistry is a blend of science and art.
-Your job as a dentist is to strategically create a treatment plan, model and carve teeth resulting in a confident patient with a beautiful and natural smile.
-You must have some flare of creativity and this can be shown by talking about artistic activities that you love doing in your free time.
-You will learn pre-clinical science in the first few years at a dental university that will later help you use manual and cognitive skills when providing treatment to patients.
+Your job as a dentist is strategically creating a treatment plan, modelling and carving teeth resulting in a confident patient with a beautiful and natural smile.
+You must have some flare of creativity, and this can be shown by talking about artistic activities you love in your free time.
+You will learn pre-clinical science in the first few years at a dental university, which will help you use manual and cognitive skills when treating patients.
 As a dental student, you’ll be taught via problem-based learning, where you must be methodical and analytical to arrive at the most suitable solution for your patient.

-Don’t worry if you feel like you are weak in one of these areas, in fact, dentists must be able to determine their weaknesses and strengths.
-Once you’re aware of your weaknesses you should strategically begin to work on improving these areas by reading up and applying these skills in a real-world setting.
-Nothing gets in the way of a hardworking, ambitious and determined dental student who wishes to improve themselves in order to be an amazing dentist.
+Don’t worry if you feel weak in one of these areas; dentists must be able to determine their weaknesses and strengths.
+Once you’re aware of your weaknesses, you should begin to work on improving these areas by reading up and applying these skills in a real-world setting.
+Nothing gets in the way of a hardworking, ambitious, determined dental student who wishes to improve themselves to be a fantastic dentist.
 After all, dentistry is a lifelong career with post-graduate continuous professional development (CPD) in improving soft skills and academic knowledge.

 How will these qualities make you a good dentist?

-Studying dentistry is a difficult course and career path, and you must acknowledge this in your interview.
+Studying dentistry is a difficult course and career path; you must acknowledge this in your interview.
 It has its challenges, stressful and problematic situations.
-As a dentist, you are responsible for your patient and your multi-disciplinary team.
-Most dentists run their own practice so you must be methodical in patient treatment plans, such as ordering equipment, communicating with labs, managing staff and HR.
+As a dentist, you are responsible for your patient and multi-disciplinary team.
+Most dentists run their own practice, so you must be methodical in inpatient treatment plans, such as ordering equipment, communicating with labs, and managing staff and HR.

 Career Options as a Dentist